armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 {{% /tab %}}
 {{< /tabs >}}

-## Install Armory Deployment plugin
+## Install the Armory Deployment Plugin

 {{< tabs name="DeploymentPlugin" >}}
 {{% tab name="Operator" %}}

-Create a new file  in your Kustomize patches directory.
-Add the following **patch-plugin-deployment.yml** manifest
+In your Kustomize patches directory, create a file named **patch-plugin-deployment.yml** and add the following manifest to it:

-here you can check the latest version: https://github.com/armory-plugins/armory-deployment-plugin-releases/releases/
+<details><summary>Show me the Kustomize file</summary>

 ```yaml
 #patch-plugin-deployment.yml